 barrington blue pillows

 I don’t know about you but this summer got really out of hand.
 The days slipped too quickly and the start of the halloween DIY’s on pinterst make me want to cry.
 These past few months have been a great combo of creative work and side gigs to help me scrape by.
 Yes, it’s been rewarding.
 Yes, it has been nice sleeping in and eating pizza almost every night but it’s time for a change.
 A big change.
-And it could not of come in a better form.
-I am happy to announce that I have taken a position at an interior design firm as their studio manager.
-This is what I consider my first ‘big girl’ job: it’s full time, it’s salary, it’s blowing my mind that I start next tuesday.
+I am ready to take it to the next level.
+Hustling to get where I see myself.

 both images are watercolors done by me in procrastination of emails/cleaning/getting organized.